-Many of us experience seasonal depression and if we battle clinical depression, this time of year can exacerbate our symptoms.
+Seasonal affective disorder, or SAD, impacts around 10 million Americans.
+SAD usually hits around fall and continues into the winter months.
+Also, if we battle depression throughout the year, the darker months can exacerbate our symptoms.
 Spices and herbs have been used in medicine to help heal disease for centuries.
-I have put together a list of evidence-based spices, along with how to use them in recipes, for improving our mental health.
+I’ve paired this list of spices with several recipes so you can incorporate them in your cooking.
 I bet you already have many of these in your home!

 The beautiful yellow spice may be one of the most-researched spices on the planet.
 Evidence suggests curcumin, the active ingredient in turmeric, may be effective at treating depression.
 Curcumin boosts serotonin and dopamine, two neurotransmitters important for mood management.
 In addition, curcumin has powerful anti-inflammatory and antioxidant effects which can help manage several chronic illnesses.